verisianHQ/core-contributor/streamlit/README.md

 3. Run: \
   `streamlit run ./streamlit/app.py`

-The dashboard should open automatically in your default browser!
+The dashboard should open automatically in your default browser.
 If it doesn't, paste the 'Local URL' link found in the terminal into your browser.

 To use the terminal for other tasks, you'll need to stop streamlit by pressing CTRL + C with the terminal selected (note that this will close the dashboard)